 No. While it depends on your specific plan, it is unlikely that Blue Cross Blue Shield will cover couples counseling.

-The provider will certainly be able to bill the insurance company.
-However, there is a big possibility that the claim may be denied.
+Couples counseling is designed to focus on the relationship between spouses or partners, and not on a clinical mental health diagnosis.Our practice will certainly be able to bill the insurance company.
+However, there is a big possibility that the claim may be denied and the client will be responsible for the full fee.